slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 cat *.faa > output_file_name
 ```
 ## Self concantenation of a single multi-FASTA file from multiple header under a single header
-This command creates a new fasta filethat contains only t he sequences from the original file without the header lines, and with a new header line at the beginning.
+This command creates a new fasta filethat contains only the sequences from the original file without the header lines, and with a new header line at the beginning.

 ```
 grep -v "^>" INPUT.fasta | awk 'BEGIN { ORS=""; print ">single_FASTA_header\n" } { print }' > OUTPUT.fasta